Get our carefully curated newsletter straight to your inbox.

 Asking the Questions Mentioned Below Before Deciding Where to Move is a Better Exercise:

-To talk about Manhattan, it is one of the most loved places in NYC.
+Talk about Manhattan, it is one of the most loved places in NYC.
 You are likely to have the best experience of New York life here.
-The following are 12 of the best places to live in Manhattan.

 Broadway is the hallmark of Soho and it is one of the most attractive neighborhoods to live in as well as the most valuable real estate relative to the other neighborhoods.
 You are likely to find the most cultured places to eat that attract visitors.
 It is a shopping hub, as well as most of the best dress brands in New York City, are based here.